kameleon07/MovieTest/README.md

 ### Deployments and Pipelines

-For lets say azure pipelines deployment, can add a 'azure-pipelines-yaml' file that would install the .NET sdk build the solution, publish the api etc.
+For azure or any other pipelines deployment, we can add a 'azure-pipelines-yaml' file that would install the .NET sdk build the solution, publish the api etc.

 Could also add a dockerfile to containeraize my app (not done much of that before :)

+### Notes*

+Looking at the https://www.kaggle.com/datasets/disham993/9000-movies-dataset database, the data provided contains no actor entries, so filter by actor functionality was replaced with the language filter.